-GitHub Desktop is a user-friendly way for people to use Git (it is normally accessed through a command line interface).
-For folks without much experience with source control, GitHub Desktop is a godsend — it allows you to reap the benefits of Git source control without the need to learn its intricacies.
+GitHub Desktop is a user-friendly way for people to use Git (normally accessed through a command line interface).
+For folks without much experience with source control, GitHub Desktop is a godsend — it allows you to reap the benefits of Git source control without the need to learn about its intricacies.

-To start using GitHub Desktop, you first need to sign up for a GitHub account so that you can log in to GitHub Desktop.
+Once that is done, you need to sign up for a GitHub account so that you can log in to GitHub Desktop.
 If you are not prompted to log in after opening GitHub Desktop, go to File > Options and you should get this pop-up that you can use to sign in.